Mark Hylton (darts player): Career

-During May & June 2011 Hylton produced another fine spell of form, he reached Pro tour Quarter and Semi finals on consecutive days in Austria and a run of five wins (over Brian Woods, Geoff Whitworth, Andy Jenkins, Andrew Gilding & Peter Wright) at The UK Open saw 'Mile High' reach his first televised Quarter final at a major event, eventually losing out in a tough match again Denis Ovens.
+During May & June 2011 Hylton reached Pro tour Quarter and Semi finals on consecutive days in Austria and a run of five wins (over Brian Woods, Geoff Whitworth, Andy Jenkins, Andrew Gilding & Peter Wright) at The UK Open saw 'Mile High' reach his first televised quarter final at a major event, eventually losing out in a match again Denis Ovens.

 This form continued with a semi-final Pro Tour place in Barnsley, defeating Beaton, Ovens, Baxter, Van Gerwen & Duo before losing out to lakeside runner up Dave Chisnal.
 This ensured his place in the 2011 World Matchplay where he faced Phil Taylor in the first round, narrowly losing by 10 legs to 8.

-His rapid rise through the ranking continued with qualification for The 2011 World Grand Prix where despite suffering from the flu he again reached the Qtr final.
-A two sets to one win over Mark Walsh in round one followed by a second round 3–1 win over world number 5 Simon Whitlock, set up a clash with the resurgent Richie Burnett.
-Hylton bowed out 1–4 with Burnett going on to a 5–2 defeat to Phil Taylor.
+His rapid rise through the ranking continued with qualification for the 2011 World Grand Prix, where he reached the quarter-final.
+A two sets to one win over Mark Walsh in round one followed by a second round 3–1 win over Simon Whitlock, set up a clash with Richie Burnett.
+Hylton bowed out 1–4.

-In a break from previous pattern Hylton took his form straight back to PDC Pro Tour events where he reached semi and quarter-finals over the next two events.
-His wins over Wayne Jones and a 6-0 whitewash of Paul Nicholson offer signs of a new confidence.
+At PDC Pro Tour events, he reached semi and quarter-finals over the next two events.
+He recorded wins over Wayne Jones and a 6-0 whitewash of Paul Nicholson.

 He was defeated in the first round of the 2012 World Championships by Vincent van der Voort 2–3.
 Hylton lost 7–9 in the last 32 of the 2012 UK Open to Jamie Caven.
 On the 2012 Pro Tour, his best results were quarter-final defeats in the UK Open Qualifier 8 (4–6 to Joe Cullen) and the 10th Players Championship (4–6 to Andy Hamilton).
 His results were not enough to see him qualify for the 2013 World Championship through the Pro Tour Order of Merit so he played in the Qualifier and lost in the last 16 to Stuart Kellett.
 After the World Championship Hylton was ranked world number 37.